rsierrav/Phase2_Group112/docs/SETUP.md

 ---

-Reminder: Always activate the virtual environment, run tests before committing, and push changes through feature branches with pull requests.
+Reminder: Use `uv run` for commands (or activate the virtual environment with `source .venv/bin/activate`), run tests before committing, and push changes through feature branches with pull requests.